SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Good practice avoids these situations.
 Key preventive measures include:

-- Smooth, consistent hoisting
+• Smooth, consistent hoisting

-- Clear communication with a qualified signal person
+• Clear communication with a qualified signal person

-- Respecting wind limits and environmental conditions
+• Respecting wind limits and environmental conditions

-- Routine rigging inspection and maintenance
+• Routine rigging inspection and proper maintenance

-- Keeping operating radii within charted load-chart values
+• Keeping operating radii within charted values

-- Being aware of the crane's load limit
+• Being aware of the crane's load limit

 These steps help keep the boom in its comfort zone rather than its survival zone.
 Remember, operators must check the manufacturer's specified deflection limits to ensure safety during crane operations.

-Training that Actually Helps Crews
+Training That Actually Helps Crews

 These programs help businesses stay compliant with Subpart CC requirements while reinforcing practical site behaviors.